 - Plan for the first week.
 This should be structured enough so the new starter is never at a loose end, but with enough time built in for breaks so they can soak up new information.

 - Access to key policies and new responsibilities that the employee needs to understand, or expressly approve.

 - Regulatory guidance.
-Particularly in highly regulated industries like iGaming, ensuring clear understanding of regulatory compliance from the outset is of business-critical importance.
+Particularly in highly regulated industries like iGaming, ensuring a clear understanding of regulatory compliance from the outset is of business-critical importance.
 Starting early ensures good habits are established from the off.

 - Learning and Training: Introduction to core processes relating to the industry and role.

 We’ve seen our fair share of inductions programmes, ranging from the all-encompassing to the light-touch and everything in between.
 There’s no right or wrong way, though some programmes absolutely work better than others.
 The best, though, can truly set a company up for success by putting every new recruit on the path to success.

 For those looking to take their induction to the next level, here are our top tips.